sergeysychov/behaviour_inject/README.md

 public class MyBehaviour : MonoBehaviour
 {
+    //it should be public for injection.
     [Inject]
     public MyDataModel Model { get; private set; }

+    //also works with fields.
+But I still would recommend you to prefer properties in the sake of incapsulation.
+    [Inject]
+    public MyDataModel _model;
 }
 ```

 Voila!
 MyDataModel should be there after Awake of the Injector.
+Note that if you want to use dependencies in Awake method, you should guarantee that InjectorBehaviour awakes before your target behaviours (but still after behaviour where context is created).
+In best case execution order must be like this: ContextCreator => InjectorBehaviour => InjectionTargets.

 ## Multiple contexts ##